The Details of the Experience Egypt in 9 Days Standard Tour

 Day Six: Finish Your Trip in Luxor

-It is a holy passage to the heavens designed of genuine beauty and bliss, it was the burial site for the Egyptian kings and queens of the new kingdom (1570-1070 BC), it contains 63 tombs filled with countless treasures, artifacts, statues, enchanting decorations, and the remains of pharaohs such as Rameses (I, II, III, IV, V, VI, VII, IX, X), Amenhotep I, Hatshep UNESCO designated the Valley of The Kings as a World Heritage Site in 1979.
+The Valley of Kings: It is a holy passage to the heavens designed of genuine beauty and bliss, it was the burial site for the Egyptian kings and queens of the new kingdom (1570-1070 BC), it contains 63 tombs filled with countless treasures, artifacts, statues, enchanting decorations, and the remains of pharaohs such as Rameses (I, II, III, IV, V, VI, VII, IX, X), Amenhotep I, Hatshep UNESCO designated the Valley of the Kings as a World Heritage Site in 1979.

 Before you come, take a moment to have your lunch:

 Memnon’s Colossi: The Colossi of Memnon have been guarding Luxor for centuries; they are two slabs of quartzite sandstone that reach 18 meters (60 feet) tall, weigh 720 tonnes each, and are shaped like Pharaoh Amenhotep III (1386-1350).
 A huge earthquake in 27 BC severely destroyed the colossi, which were reconstructed in 199 AD.
 During the Greco-Roman era, the sculptures were well-known due to The Vocal Memnon phenomenon, which was created by singing at dawn from time to time, which was nothing more than the sound of the wind blowing through the statue.